OceanDavy/nihongohk/README.md

-Each one of them will display their specific charts After you pressed a button it will display in the box down below a Symbol (hiragana / katakana chart) and 3 options in the romanji format.
+Each one of them will display their specific charts After you pressed a button it will display in the box down below a Symbol (hiragana / katakana chart) and 3 options in the romaji format.

 Every correct answer will give you 5+ points to your score, you have only 1 opportunity to choose the correct answer if you choose the incorrect answer the game will end and your score will be reseted.